Key takeaways

 | CLS (Cumulative Layout Shift) | 0.1 or less | How much the layout jumps while loading |

 Remember, you pass only when all three are green.
-If you want this handled rather than added to your list, our web design and SEO teams build fast by default.
+If you want this handled rather than added to your list, our web design and SEO teams build fast by default, and a website care plan keeps the scores green as the site grows.
 For more plain-language guides, browse the Seed Light blog.

 Frequently asked questions